Frances of Rome: Life

-With her sister-in-law Vannozza, Frances visited the poor and took care of the sick, inspiring other wealthy women of the city to do the same.
+With her sister-in-law Vannozza, Frances visited the poor and cared for the sick, inspiring other wealthy women in the city to do the same.
 Soon after her marriage, Frances fell seriously ill.
 Her husband called a man in who dabbled in magic, but Frances drove him away, saying, "Begone, thou servant of Satan, nor ever venture into these walls again!" and later recounted to Vannozza that St. Alexis had appeared to her and cured her.

-When her father-in-law died, Frances became the mistress of the household.
-During a time of flood and famine, she turned part of the family's house estate into a hospital and distributed food and clothing to the poor.
-According to one account, her father-in-law was so angry that he took away from her the keys to the supply rooms; but gave them back when he saw that the corn bin and wine barrel were replenished after Frances finished praying.
+When her mother-in-law died, Frances became the mistress of the household.
+During a time of flood and famine, she turned part of the family's house estate into a hospital and distributed food and clothing to people experiencing poverty.
+According to one account, her father-in-law was so angry that he took away her keys to the supply rooms, but gave them back when he saw that the corn bin and wine barrel had been replenished after Frances finished praying.

 During the wars between the pope in Rome and various anti-popes in the Western Schism of the Catholic Church, Lorenzo served the former.
 According to one story, their son Battista was to be delivered as a hostage to the commander of the Neapolitan troops.
 Obeying this order on the command of her spiritual director, Frances took her son to the Campidoglio.
 On the way, she stopped in the Church of the Aracoeli located there and entrusted her son's life to the Blessed Mother.
 When they arrived at the appointed site, the soldiers tried to put her son on a horse to transport him to captivity.
 However, the horse refused to move despite heavy whipping.
 The soldiers saw the hand of God in this and returned the boy to his mother.